-Speaking of tacos, I’ve made these tortillas in the picture above and below three times with Otto’s Naturals 100% Natural Cassava Flour (affiliate link).
-I was trying to replicate a thin grain-free yuca root tortilla like the ones we had at PICNIK in Austin.
+Speaking of tacos, I’ve made these tortillas in the picture above and below three times with Otto’s Naturals 100% Natural Cassava Flour.
+I was trying to replicate a thin grain-free yuca root tortilla as we had at PICNIK in Austin.
 I’m still working on a thinner version, but these are solid, friends.
 And easy to whip up!

 They are thicker and more like the flour tortilla texture, which consequently does make them filling.
 (Or maybe that’s the potatoes?)
-But anyways, if you are looking for a homemade alternative, I have had better luck with these than with trying to make fresh corn tortillas since I cannot find fresh masa around this city, yet.
+But anyways, if you are looking for a homemade alternative, I’ve had better luck with these than with trying to make fresh corn tortillas since I cannot find fresh masa around this city yet.

-Here’s the taco filling, tortilla options up to you.
+Here’s the taco filling, and the tortilla options are up to you.